shovansarkarece/css/Grid/grid.md

-/*?
-8. Responsive Grids: */
+# 8. Responsive Grids:

-/* CSS Grid is highly responsive.
-Grid items can be repositioned and resized automatically as the viewport size changes. */ /* Use media queries to adjust grid layouts for different screen sizes. */
+- **CSS Grid is highly responsive.
+Grid items can be repositioned and resized automatically as the viewport size changes.**
+- **Use media queries to adjust grid layouts for different screen sizes.**